 Emotional and Spiritual Concerns at the End of Life

 One of the most important people on the palliative care team isn't a doctor or a nurse.
-In fact, he or she doesn't have a medical degree at all.
+In fact, they don't have a medical degree at all.
 It's the chaplain.

 A chaplain is typically an ordained minister of a particular faith -- Roman Catholic, Protestant, Jewish, Muslim, or another.
-On the palliative care team, he or she serves the spiritual needs of all patients and family members, no matter what religious belief they have or don't have.
+On the palliative care team, they serve the spiritual needs of all patients and family members, no matter what religious belief they have or don't have.

 As people near the end of life, they and their loved ones usually have important emotional and spiritual questions and concerns, and it's important they have someone to hear them.